httptoolkit/frida-interception-and-unpinning/README.md

         This script intercepts file system access, shell commands, and package lookups for known root indicators (like `su`, Magisk, and related apps), and fakes key system properties (`ro.secure`, `ro.debuggable`, etc.) to simulate a production environment.

         It blocks suspicious behavior like file existence checks and shell command execution, helping evade detection in apps using both standard and advanced root checks.

+    * `android-disable-flutter-certificate-pinning.js`

+        Ensures that Flutter-based applications (which generally ignore the system certificate configuration) trust your CA certificate, even in most cases of explicit certificate pinning.

 * `ios/`